Sheets Import — Bulk creative generation from Google Sheets

 Only Google Sheets is supported as a data source.
 Excel files must be converted to Google Sheets before connecting.

-Feed Import is currently available upon request.
+Sheets Import is currently available upon request.
 If you'd like access, reach out to your customer success manager and we'll get you set up.